Bikilaketema/Bookstore/README.md

 7. Access the application in your web browser at `http://localhost:3000`.

-## Usage
+## Usage ✅

 - Access the application in your web browser at `http://localhost:3000`.
 - Register a new user account or log in with an existing account.
 - Browse through the available books, search for specific titles or authors, and add books to your shopping cart.
 - Proceed to the checkout process to complete your purchase.
 - If you have purchased a book, you can access the online reading feature and enjoy reading the book directly on the website.
 - As an admin, you can log in to the admin panel and manage the books available on the website.
-You can add new books or remove existing ones...[Currently Admins are added to the database manually using the create admin account end point].
+You can add new books or remove existing ones...[Currently, Admins are added to the database manually using the create admin account endpoint].

-# Contributing
+# Contributing 🧑🏽‍💼

-We welcome contributions to BB Online Bookshop!
+We welcome contributions to the BB Online Bookshop!
 Please see our [contribution file](CONTRIBUTING.md) for more information on how to get started.

-## Authors
+## Authors ✍️
 [Bikila Ketema](https://twitter.com/bikilaketema)

 [Bekalu Endrias ](https://twitter.com/bekaluendrias)